jdeath/Hubspace-Homeassistant/README.md

 RGB (and maybe brightness) working for: '538551010, 538561010, 538552010, 538562010'

-Light on/off/dim and fan on/off/low/med/high/full for '52133, 37833' fan and "Driskol 60 inch Fan".
+Light on/off/dim and fan on/off/low/med/high/full for '52133, 37833' fan and "Driskol 60 inch Fan" and "Zandra".
 Fan speed is controlled like a light dimmer.
+Fans are a real pain to support!

 On/Off,Brightness: PIR switch (HPDA311CWB)